jenreh/jenreh/README.md

 - [Apple Homekit](https://github.com/jenreh/homekit-py) and
 - [AVM Fritz Home](https://github.com/jenreh/fritzhome-py) (Thermostates only).

-All integrations support **CLI** and **MCP** and are easily integratable into e.g. Claude Code or othe LLM Clients that support local MCP servers and skills.
+All integrations support **CLI** and **MCP** and are easily integratable into e.g. Claude Code or other LLM Clients that support local MCP servers and skills.